 c.)
 Festivities/Festivals – A large number of traditional holidays and festivals – not statutory or civic – that commemorate religious events (La Cuaresma (Lent), Semana Santa (Easter), La Navidad (Christmas) or are public celebrations and observances (Día de la Madre (10 May), Día del Padre (18 June), Día del Amor y la Amistad/Día de San Valentin (14 Feb), Días de los Muertos (1–2 Nov), and so on).

 As Mexico’s population today is, by and large, Roman Catholic (91% according to the 2010 census), the country’s major holidays, therefore, correspond to the church calendar.
 The Roman Catholic Church uses the Gregorian calendar (i.e. Western or Christian calendar) as the basis for its liturgical calendar that defines the liturgical year – also known as the Christian year – and sets Christian seasons in accordance with the Roman Rite.
-The liturgical year is divided into an annual cycle of seasons that determines when feast days – including celebrations of saints (see ‘saints by date’ in calendar and in list formats) – are to be observed, and which portions of Scripture are to be read.
+The liturgical year is divided into an annual cycle of seasons that determines when feast days – celebrations of saints (see ‘saints by date’ in calendar and in list formats) and the mysteries of the Lord included in the document General Roman Calendar – are to be observed, and which portions of Scripture are to be read.
 According to the Catholic Encyclopedia:

 Feast Days, or Holy Days, are days which are celebrated in commemoration of the sacred mysteries and events recorded in the history of our redemption through the life of Christ, in memory of the Virgin Mother of Christ, or of His apostles, martyrs, and saints, by special services and rest from work.
 A feast not only commemorates an event or person, but also serves to excite the spiritual life by reminding us of the event it commemorates.
 Every religion has its feasts, but none has such a rich and judiciously constructed system of festive seasons as the Catholic Church.
 The succession of these seasons form the ecclesiastical (liturgical) year, in which the feasts of Our Lord form the ground and framework, the feasts of the Blessed Virgin and the Saints the ornamental tracery.